-Section B: Page to Stage: Realising a Performance Text

-Question Number As a performer , outline how you would use voice and gesture to create impact on the audience in the portrayal of one character in this extract.
+Section B: Page to Stage: Realising a Performance Text Question Number As a performer , outline how you would use movement and physicality to create impact on the audience in the portrayal of one character in this extract.
 Your answer should make reference to the performance text as a whole.
-3 AO3 = 18 marks This question is about acting and specifically asks the candidate to outline how voice and gesture might be used by one of the characters featured in the extract.
+3 AO3 = 18 marks This question is about acting and specifically asks the candidate to outline how they would use movement and physicality to create impact on the audience.
+The question is about the candidate's response from the viewpoint of a performer of one character.
 Candidates should use the extract to qualify their ideas and intentions and make reference to the text as a whole.
-Candidates might refer to the following in their response: vocal intonation, pitch, volume, inflection, clarity, pace, pause, accent and other vocal variations use of gesture, gestus, tempo, poise, stillness, body language, facial expressions, mime and other physical forms of non-verbal communication characterisation and the relationship between other characters in the extract the relationship between movement and speech the influence or use of props in relation to gesture and voice use of space, levels and proxemics entrances and exits performance style and theatrical influence intended audience impact.
+They should respond from the viewpoint of one character only.
+Candidates might refer to the following in their response: use of gesture, gestus, tempo, poise, stillness, body language, facial expressions, mime and other physical forms of non-verbal communication characterisation and the relationship between other characters in the extract proxemics the relationship between movement and speech the influence or use of props in relation to movement and physicality use of space, levels and proxemics entrances and exits performance style and theatrical influence intended audience impact.